surf-visualization/paraview-course/docs/miscellaneous.md

 ## Official resources

 The official [ParaView User Guide](https://docs.paraview.org/en/latest/UsersGuide/index.html) is quite good and contain lots of detailed information on data analysis and visualization with ParaView.
 The section in the User Guide on the ParaView [data model](https://docs.paraview.org/en/latest/UsersGuide/understandingData.html#vtk-data-model) can be especially relevant to understand how filters operate, and how to represent different types of datasets within this model.
+More information on the different file readers supported by ParaView can be found [here](https://www.paraview.org/Wiki/ParaView/Users_Guide/List_of_readers).

 The [ParaView Reference Manual](https://docs.paraview.org/en/latest/ReferenceManual/index.html) has more information on UI components and Python scripting.